MERT-CKR/Sky-Instrument-Player/README.md

 * For example, if you focus on a text document, it will type there.
 Therefore, make sure to keep the focus on the target window during the music playing process.
 To cancel the music playing process, press and hold the `"` key untill music stop.

 ---
-### To change the language selection or key selection
+### To change the language selection or key selection:
 * Run the `reset key settings.py` file.

 ## How to add other sheet musics to the list?